 Toronto is a city filled with an exciting culture, diverse neighbourhoods, and it remains one of the most liveable cities in the world.
-One thing residents will never boast about is how much they pay in auto insurance.
+One thing residents will never boast about is how much they pay in auto insurance in Toronto.

 In Ontario, a 2017 report by the Special Advisor to the Minister of Finance showed that car insurance rates stood at an average rate of $1,458 per car.
 That’s almost 55 percent higher than the average rate in the rest of Canada.

 Anyone living in Toronto will see rates climb as much as $1,000 higher than the Ontario rate.
 And it can go even higher depending on individual circumstances, driver history etc.

 The question is: Why are rates in Toronto so expensive for drivers compared to other parts of the country?